xelatihy/yocto-gl/docs/gallery.md

 # Gallery

-Images rendered with Yocto/GL path tracer.
+This page contains a collection of images rendered with the Yocto/GL path tracer.

+## Environments

 ![Yocto/GL pathtraced image](images/island.png)